 Can a Cyber Attack Cause A Business Interruption Loss?

 When you think about what usually causes a business interruption, natural disasters such as fires, earthquakes and floods probably come to mind first.
 These events can physically damage your property and equipment, making your work-space unusable for a time.
-The damages from the Toronto and Calgary floods of 2013 are prime examples of how a natural disaster can put a halt to a business’ day-to-day operations.
+The damages from the Toronto and Calgary floods of 2013 are prime examples of how a natural disaster can put a halt to a business’s day-to-day operations.

 How Can A Cyber Attack Cause A Business Interruption Claim?

-While natural disasters are still the main reason for an interruption, another cause has made a quick move up the ranks: cyber attack.
+While natural disasters are still the main reason for an interruption, another cause has made a quick move up the ranks: cyber attacks.
 As businesses increasingly rely on computers and digital storage of essential data, a cyber attack will continue to be a potential exposure.
 Read on to learn how a cyber attack could lead to a business interruption and what you can do to mitigate the risk.

 Hackers, thieves and other unauthorized individuals have become adept at exploiting weaknesses in business’ computer systems, whether through traditional hacking methods or social engineering.
-There are several ways a cyber attack could completely cripple your ability to perform normal business activities, including:
+There are several ways a cyberattack could completely cripple your ability to perform normal business activities, including:

 - Malicious code that renders your website unusable